 Marie Sklodowska Curie Individual Fellowship, awarded to Dr. Ximena Alarcón, by the European Commission.
 Horizon2020.

-INTIMAL is being developed at the University of Oslo (UiO).
-The project is supported and mentored by UiO’s Alexander Refsum Jensenius , the fourMs – Music, Mind, Motion, Machines interfaculty research group, RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, CRiSAP’S Cathy Lane, Trond Lossius, and Kristin Norderval from the Deep Listening community.
+INTIMAL was developed at the University of Oslo (UiO).
+The project was supported and mentored by UiO’s Alexander Refsum Jensenius , the fourMs – Music, Mind, Motion, Machines interfaculty research group, RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, CRiSAP’S Cathy Lane, Trond Lossius, and Kristin Norderval from the Deep Listening community.

 Fundació PHONOS, Universitat Pompeu Fabra